Ciro Capuano: Catania

 Capuano started his new adventure on a high, as he instantly surpassed Rocco Sabato, for the left back starting spot.
-He maintained his status for the entirety of his loan, and managed 18 league appearances, out of a possible 18 games.
+He maintained his status for the entirety of his loan and managed 18 league appearances, out of a possible 18 games.
 He also managed 1 goal.
-Catania also notably defeated, former club, Palermo, 4–0, at the Stadio Renzo Barbera in the Sicilian derby in May 2009.
+Catania also notably defeated its former club, Palermo, 4–0, at the Stadio Renzo Barbera in the Sicilian derby in May 2009.
 During the 2009 summer transfer window, Catania chief, Pietro Lo Monaco, made the deal permanent and Capuano remained at the eastern Sicilian club, after displaying impressive form during his loan period.
 In two and a half seasons with Palermo, Capuano made just 19 appearances for the club, scoring one goal, ironically, the same total appearances he made in just half a season with Catania, if his solo Coppa Italia appearance is noted.

 Following his permanent transfer to Catania, Capuano maintained his starting place for the 2009–10 Serie A season, making 30 appearances, helping his side to a record points total for the club, in Serie A, which led to a 13th-placed finish in the table, as well as a quarter-final position in the Coppa Italia.
-Capuano held his starting left back position for the 2010–11 season, albeit injury, and scored one of the goals of the season in a 1–1 draw with Milan in October 2010.
+Capuano held his starting left back position for the 2010–11 season, despite injury, and scored one of the goals of the season in a 1–1 draw with Milan in October 2010.
 Capuano was part of a record-breaking Catania outfit that had picked up 56 points from 38 Serie A matches.
-This performance sees the club also break its record number of home victories in a single season, its record number of victories overall in a single top flight campaign, as well as its record points total in Serie A for the fifth consecutive season.
+This performance sees the club also break its record number of home victories in a single season, its record number of victories overall in a single top-flight campaign, as well as its record points total in Serie A for the fifth consecutive season.
 In his five seasons with Catania, the club has achieved these five consecutive record points totals.